RhiannaSookhy/Final-Project/README.md

 ## Running instructions

-A) Clone the repository to your local machine if you're viewing it on GitHub.

 B) Make sure you have all the required Python packages installed (listed below).

-C) Ensure a stable internet connection for the web scraping to function correctly.

-D) Execute the Jupyter notebook named "Final Project Code.ipynb" to run the code and generate plots.

-E) Explore the interactive plots generated, located in the "Plots" folder.

-F) Refer to the detailed analysis and findings in the blog post titled "Econ_Final_project_Blog.html".
+To successfully run the project, begin by cloning the repository from GitHub to your local machine.
+Make certain that you have all the required Python packages installed as indicated in the list.
+It's crucial to maintain a stable internet connection to ensure the proper functioning of the web scraping process.
+Next, execute the "Final Project Code.ipynb" Jupyter notebook to initiate the code execution and generate the necessary plots.
+Lastly, for a comprehensive analysis and detailed findings, refer to the blog post titled "Econ_Final_project_Blog.html".

 Within python (Jupyter Notebook) , a number of additional libraries are required.
-Here's a list of Python libraries that I've imported in your project:
+Here's a list of Python libraries that I've imported in my project:

 requests: Used for making HTTP requests.
 BeautifulSoup (from bs4): Used for web scraping and parsing HTML.